 Since you’re expected to get treatment 5 days a week for multiple weeks, you may have to miss a few hours of work each day.
 This depends on your schedule, the location of the clinic, and the time of your appointments.

-One session can take anywhere from 30 to 60 minutes, so you may be able to do the treatment before or after work.
+One session can take anywhere from 30 to 60 minutes.

-TMS targets the activity of nerve cells in your brain, which may alleviate depression symptoms.
-It could also have benefit for disorders like OCD, anxiety, and PTSD as well.
+TMS targets the activity of nerve cells in your brain, which may relieve depression symptoms.
+It could also benefit people with conditions like OCD, anxiety, and PTSD.

-The procedure may even improve motor dysfunction, making it potentially helpful for Parkinson’s disease, multiple sclerosis, or stroke rehabilitation.
+The procedure may even improve motor dysfunction, making it potentially helpful for people living with Parkinson’s disease, multiple sclerosis, or during stroke rehabilitation.

 If you’re interested in TMS, talk with a doctor.
 You may be a good candidate if you’re young, have a low risk of seizures, and haven’t felt relief from antidepressants.